 About sandboxes¶

-A sandbox is a snapshot of the configuration state of your production tenant that is made available as a copy.
-Use a sandbox to safely make configuration changes, and then promote those changes back to your production tenant.
+A sandbox is a copy of your production tenant in which you can safely make configuration changes, validate the results, and then safely promote those changes to production.

 Allow sandbox administration¶